 Using the product

-Building your own FAQ page
+Build your own FAQ page today

 Ready to create your business?
-Start your free 14-day trial of Shopify—no credit card required.
+Start your free trial of Shopify—no credit card required.

-FAQ Page FAQ
+FAQ page FAQ

-What does an FAQ page do?
+What does a good FAQ page do?

 Why are FAQ pages bad?

-How do I create an FAQ page?
+How do I create a FAQ page?

-Where do I put an FAQ page?
+Where do I put an FAQ?

-- Your website’s header and footer
+- On your website’s header or footer

-- Contact page
+- On your Contact page